-The block labeled "Application Signaling" can cause application resources such as media files usable by the application to be distributed.
+The block labeled "Application Signaling" can cause application resources such as media files usable by the BA to be distributed.
 The URLs in the AEA message referencing rich media may be resolved by either the broadcast or the broadband path, depending on the broadcaster's choice for file distribution.

-Green arrows in Figure G.1.5 represent emergency information included in video ("burned-in") or included in the audio program content.
+Green arrows in Figure G.1.5 represent emergency information included in video ("burnedin") or included in the audio program content.

-G.1.2.1 Emergency Alert Message from External Sources
+G.1.2.1.
+Emergency Alert Message from External Sources

-Figure G.1.6 below provides a more detailed view of example flows of emergency alert information, where the station is originating emergency content, from its own sources.
+Figure G.1.6 provides a more detailed view of example flows of emergency alert information, where a station originates emergency content from its own sources.
 This content could include emergency messaging, emergency news, multimedia, or other urgent content/information.